Axway/amplify-central/content/en/docs/integrate_with_central/integrate-with-watchtopics.md

 Using the above queries, the gRPC client can process all events, and manage some failover, by keeping track of the event sequence numbers.
 For instance, you can save locally the latest processed sequence and, on client restart, process the event that may have been missed while the client was down.

-Go is not required as the [Agent SDK](https://github.com/Axway/agent-sdk) does provide the [protobuf definition](https://github.com/Axway/agent-sdk/blob/main/proto/watch.proto).
+Go is not required, as the [Agent SDK](https://github.com/Axway/agent-sdk) does provide the [protobuf definition](https://github.com/Axway/agent-sdk/blob/main/proto/watch.proto).
 Use this definition and implement a watch client in any language that [Protocol Buffers](https://protobuf.dev/) supports.